 The author held a variety of jobs while a full-time college student, including working for a university church and for a car rental company at Austin’s Robert Mueller Airport.
 The second of his middle-of-the-night hotel jobs began a 10-year career with Marriott Hotels and Resorts.
-Those years began as a Night Auditor in Austin, then wove through Atlanta, DFW Airport, and Anaheim before completing his time with Marriott as a Hotel Controller in La Jolla, California.
+Those years began as a Night Auditor in Austin, then progressed as he wove through Atlanta, DFW Airport, and Anaheim before completing his time with Marriott as a Hotel Controller in La Jolla, California.

 He was lured away from Marriott, spending the next few years as a Regional Controller for Stouffer Hotels and Resorts, traveling extensively from his base at their corporate office in suburban Cleveland, Ohio.
 In this capacity, he provided corporate oversight of several high-profile properties in the U.S. West and Southwest, auditing both the books and operations of local management.
 Professional writing was frequent, as lengthy trip reports would document everything in extreme detail.

 It was during this time with Stouffer Hotels that Mr. Livingston met the woman he would ultimately marry, along with her three young children who would become his step kids.
 This union could only happen by walking away from his executive job, so that’s what he did.
 As a result, the new family moved to suburban Atlanta, Georgia, where the new spouse continued her own successful career.
 In a few years, Mr. Livingston accepted an offer to return to an executive management position in the hospitality industry, leading to a permanent family relocation to Biloxi, Mississippi.